martavp/pypsa-in-prime/README.md

 > ./snakemake_cluster --jobs 5 prepare_sector_networks

 This command would only run all scripts required to `prepare_sector_networks` and the `prepare_sector_networks` rule itself.
 You can take a look at the `SNAKEFILE` where all the rules are defined.
 For more information about how SNAKEMAKE works take a look at the [documentation](https://snakemake.readthedocs.io/en/stable/).

+Important note: If you are using the merged version of PyPSA-Eur, you will have to use the following command to run full simulations:
+> ./snakemake_cluster -call all --jobs 5
+Failing to do so, would result in the `purge` rule being run, which deletes your entire `results` and `resources` folders.

 ## Typical Errors
 Here are some solutions to errors that you may encounter when working with PyPSA-Eur-Sec on Prime.